jackcarey/mutative/README.md

 # mutative

-Inspired by [ArrowJS](https://www.arrow-js.com/)'s `reactive` function that converts regular data objects into observed data objects, this class aims to do the same with DOM elements so that all mutations can trigger callbacks, whether they are part of ArrowJS or not.
+Persistent DOM mutation observations based on CSS query [selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
+It's essentially a wrapper for a global [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) that filters records to specific callbacks.
+The API is _similar_ to MutationObserver, but not the same.

-Essentially a wrapper for a global MutationObserver that filters records to specific callbacks.
+The advantage is that observers can be set up ahead of the existence of matching DOM elements, which is useful when working with SPAs or other reactive content.

-### **1.22kb minified, 800 bytes g-zipped.**
+### **~1.3kb minified, ~800 bytes gzipped.**

 ## Use